Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 Now, we want to find the position of a dynamically changing ad type.
 Let's use a cell reference containing the ad type we want to search for.

 Suppose the ad type we're interested in is entered in cell D3.
-Let's use the MATCH function to find its position.
+Let's use the MATCH formula to find its position.

 Here's the formula: